aragilar/dnd-flask/data/documentation/combat.md

 **Entering a Square.** To enter a square, you must have at least 1 square of movement left, even if the square is diagonally adjacent to the square you're in.
 (The rule for diagonal movement sacrifices realism for the sake of smooth play.
 The Dungeon Master's Guide provides guidance on using a more realistic approach.)

-If a square costs extra movement, as a square of dificult terrain does, you must have enough movement left to pay for entering it.
-For example, you must have at least 2 squares of movement left to enter a square of dificult terrain.
+If a square costs extra movement, as a square of difficult terrain does, you must have enough movement left to pay for entering it.
+For example, you must have at least 2 squares of movement left to enter a square of difficult terrain.

 **Corners.** Diagonal movement can't cross the corner of a wall, large tree, or other terrain feature that fills its space.